Skip to content

 Qualifications

-The successful candidate will have an understanding of disabilities, particularly ASD and executive functioning, as well as:
+Successful candidates will have an understanding of disabilities, particularly related to ASD and Executive Functioning, as well as:

 • Current enrollment in a graduate program in Special Education, Counseling, Psychology, Social Work, Educational Psychology, or a related field or have relevant education and experience.

-• Experience and comfort working with individuals with disabilities, preferably with young adults.
+• Experience and proficiency working with individuals with disabilities, preferably with young adults.

 • Ability to organize and coordinate with on- and off-campus resources.